Contribution

 1. QUALIFICATION

 Only members of the Phonetic Society of Japan are qualified to contribute.
-With regard to coauthored articles, at least the first author must be a member of the Society.
+With regard to co-authored articles, at least the first author must be a member of the Society.
+This is not required for the invited papers.

 2. THE MANUSCRIPT

 Articles are restricted to work not published in other academic or commercial journals, books, or monographs.
-Articles based on orally-presented versions or revisions of articles appearing in working papers, etc. must contain information on the previous versions.
+Articles based on orally-presented versions or revisions of articles appearing in working papers, dissertations (including those deposited in an online repository), etc. may be submitted on condition that information on previous versions is included.

-Manuscripts should be in one of the following four categories: (a) research articles, (b) research notes, (c) reviews or review articles, or (d) remarks and replies.
+Manuscripts should be in one of the following five categories: (a) research articles, (b) research notes, (c) reviews or review articles, (d) remarks and replies, or (e) squibs.

 3. LENGTH